letsdocoding/mysqlbackup-lambda/README.md

 1. Use Secrets manager to store credentials
 2. Iterate database to get all databases and dump all.
 3. Use multiple source to trigger database backups.

+## Contributions Welcome

+Please feel free to fork / raise PR for any feedback / changes.